TextMesh4D: Zero-shot Text-to-4D Mesh Generation: Method

 With the static parameters fixed, we then optimize the dynamic parameters $\Theta = \{\theta_i\ = \{\Delta{\mathcal{J}_i}, \mathcal{R}_i\}\}_{i=1}^{L}$ to produce the vivid 3D motion.
 Note that a differentiable renderer is required to project the textured mesh sequence with $\mathcal{T}$ to the image space, thus enabling gradient steps during optimization at this stage.
 We implement the renderer based on NVdiffrast~\cite{laine2020nvdiffrast} as follows:

 where $H$ and $W$ denote the height and width of the rendered image, with $C$ representing the camera extrinsics.

 \myparagraph{Objective Function.} The overall objective function at this stage is:

-First of all, we use video diffusion priors to provide semantic motion guidance by video score distillation sampling (VDS).
-This procedure queries a video diffusion model, e.g.~\cite{zeroscope}, to see how a rendered video from our representation aligns with input prompt, through the noise sampling of video diffusion process.
+We distill video diffusion priors to provide semantic motion guidance by video score distillation sampling (VDS).
+This procedure queries a video diffusion model~\cite{zeroscope}, to see how a rendered video from our representation aligns with the input prompt, through the noise sampling of video diffusion process.
 The gradients are then backpropagated to the dynamic parameters.
-Please refer to the supplementary material for the corresponding loss $\mathcal{L}_{\mathrm{VDS}}$ computation.
+Please refer to Appendix~\ref{subsec:Loss_Details} for the corresponding loss $\mathcal{L}_{\mathrm{VDS}}$ computation.

-However, the stochastic nature of SDS and Jacobians' high degree of freedom introduce distortions and instable convergence into the optimization.
-To address this issue, we design the tailored regularization term, with a synergy of flexibility and rigidity, for Jacobians' robust optimization under guidance from video score distillation sampling.
+However, the stochastic nature of VDS introduces distortions and unstable convergence into the optimization.
+To address this issue, we design the tailored regularization term $\mathcal{L}_{\mathrm{LGSR}}$, with a synergy of local and global semantic regularity at geometric level, $\mathcal{L}_{\mathrm{L-SR}} + \mathcal{L}_{\mathrm{G-SR}}$, for Jacobians' robust optimization under guidance from video score distillation sampling.

-$\mathcal{L}_{\mathrm{flex}}$ is a geometric regularization term on the optimized Jacobians to prevent the divergence too far from the static object's geometry during dynamic optimization, inspired by ~\cite{textdeformer}.
+$\mathcal{L}_{\mathrm{G-SR}}$ is a global semantic regularization term on the optimized Jacobians to prevent the divergence too far from the static object's geometry during dynamic optimization, inspired by ~\cite{textdeformer}.
 This term ensures the global geometry is preserved while still allowing for flexible deformations that capture motion semantics.
-Specifically, the term penalizes the difference between the dynamic Jacobians $\{J+\Delta{J_i}\}$ and the static identity with a weight: